Skip to main content

 (B) Whose responsibility is it to provide verification?

 (1) The assistance group has primary responsibility for providing verification to support its statements on the application and resolve any questionable information.
 An assistance group may supply verification in person, through the mail, by fax, electronically, or through an authorized representative.
-The county agency shall not require the assistance group to present verification in person.
+The county agency is not to require the assistance group to present verification in person.

 (3) The county agency is not required to assist an assistance group in obtaining verification of alien status except when the documentation is unclear and the county agency receives the applicant's permission to contact the U.S. citizenship and immigration service (USCIS).
 The county agency is also not required to assist the assistance group in obtaining verification of shelter costs for an unoccupied home when verification would have to be obtained from sources outside of the county.